 What are the benefits of parental involvement in education?

+There are many benefits of parental involvement in education including improving their academic performance and positively influencing a child’s attitude about school.
 Parents are a child’s first and most influential teacher.
-How does parent involvement help students?
-In every way!
 From getting to school on time to having the basic essentials to be successful during the school day to having support at home with homework, parents are the most critical factor in their child’s education.
-Any degree of parental involvement will benefit students.
+Any degree of parental involvement in education will benefit students.
 Think about it in the reverse – what impact does it have on students when parents are not involved in their education?

 Students assume more responsibility than appropriate for their age, they may not have their basic needs met, they may not be in school on a regular basis, and the list goes on.
 Not every parent needs to be the class helper, showing up daily to offer classroom support.
 In fact, it’s healthy for students to have opportunities to build relationships and explore their interests in an environment with their peers.

 Students with active parents feel supported, attend school more regularly, have the resources they need and feel a sense of safety and confidence.

 When you think about how parental involvement affect a child’s education, the reasons are obvious.
 Parents are a child’s first and most important teacher.
 Parents have the greatest influence on their children and how they think.
 When schools can partner with parents and gain their trust and involvement in the school community, students benefit.
 Some of the benefits of parental involvement in schools include more connected classrooms, happier teachers, more confident students, and a more cohesive school community.

 How to increase parent engagement?